splch/heterozygote-advantage/README.md

   generations,
   and iterations

-*Keep in mind this program is slows exponentially for more generations (especially above 20).*
+*Keep in mind this program slows exponentially for more generations (especially above 20).*

 ## Results
 <img src="Images/Figure_1.png" height="400px">